A New Framework to Detect Multi-Messenger Signals from Bright Sporadic Stochastic Gravitational Wave Background: Motivation

 \section{Motivation}

 Only a fraction of compact binary mergers occurring in the universe are detectable by our ground-based gravitational-wave detectors \cite{KAGRA:2013rdx}.
 LVK detectors are only capable of detecting signals from loud and nearby events, which is a very small fraction of the events happening in the universe.
 With aLIGO design sensitivity, we can only detect individual BNS events up to about redshift $z \sim 0.1$ \cite{KAGRA:2013rdx}.
 Therefore, BNS and NSBH sources beyond this redshift constitute the sub-threshold GW signal and the SGWB signal.
 On the other hand, several ground-based and space-based telescopes are continuously monitoring the EM transient sky in all spectra and high-energy particles (like cosmic rays and neutrinos).
 Some bands, gamma-ray and radio emissions in particular, using, for example, Fermi-GBM \cite{fermi} and VLA \cite{VLA}, respectively, have detection capabilities beyond $z=0.1$.
 As a result, while many GW events themselves remain undetected by current GW detectors, their EM counterparts \cite{Bogdanovi_2022,Nakar_2020}, if they have any, may be detected by EM telescopes.
 Such shrouded GW events can be identified by exploiting multi-band correlations between EM and GW signals.

+If the SGWB were composed of a single, isolated BNS signal, the optimal detection strategy would be a coherent matched-filtering search.
+In such a scenario, matched filtering exploits the full phase coherence of the waveform and is known to provide the highest signal-to-noise ratio for compact binary coalescence.
+However, we aim to address situations where the GW signal is very weak, sub-threshold, or embedded in a background composed of multiple unresolved events, making direct coherent detection challenging or infeasible.
+In these cases, cross-correlation techniques between GW and EM signals become valuable.
+Our pipeline $\mathbf{MC^2}$ is designed to exploit multi-messenger coincidences, even when individual GW signals are too weak to be detected through matched filtering.

 The detection of the EM counterpart can enable precise localization of the GW source, including measurement of its redshift and identification of the host galaxy.
 Therefore, the synergy between the GW and EM probes is very crucial to reinforce the study of the CBCs that are known to have an EM counterpart, such as BNS, NSBH, and BBH mergers in AGN disc.